 A. Metalcraft is backed by a comprehensive set of useful instructions and aides.
 Each tool we sell is supplied with a detailed operating instruction booklet showing how to set up and use the tool.
 We always suggest that it is worth reading through this before you get started.

 No training is required whatsoever.
-In addition, our brand new Demonstration DVD provides a demonstration of how to use all of the Metalcraft tools and also includes a demonstration of how to make a great looking project in a few minutes.
+In addition, our brand-new Demonstration DVD provides a demonstration of how to use all the Metalcraft tools and includes a demonstration of how to make a great looking project in a few minutes.

 Our User Guide booklet is a useful resource full of design tips for those wanting to create their own designs.
-It also has a number of additional design projects for Practical & Master Tools included in the back.
+It also has several additional design projects for Practical & Master Tools included in the back.

 A. Most people who purchase the Practical range do so because they are looking to make smaller scale items.
 Often these involve small or intricate scrollwork in smaller size steel strips from 10mm x 1.6mm up to 20mm x 3mm.
 That is not to say that the Practical range cannot be used to make large items such as gates or furniture.
 However, if the item being made is load bearing or requires a significant degree of strength, it may have to incorporate quite a number of scrolls or jointed metalwork into the design to provide this strength.
 For those on a restricted budget it is the ideal range to start with.

 The Master range, works with larger size and stronger material up to typically 25mm x 5mm, which allows larger scale projects to be tackled more easily and without the need for so much intricate scroll work or jointed metalwork.
 The Master tools require a larger work area and have greater versatility overall, but they can still be used to work the lighter gauge materials associated with the Practical tools.
 For serious DIY’ers and also commercial applications, the Master range is a sensible entry level range.